Culture & History Digital Journal

 Culture & History Digital Journal is an Open Access, online Journal.
 Articles will be published online as HTML, XLM and PDF, and made freely available to readers without restrictions immediately upon online publishing.

 The CSIC reserves the right to distribute for sale the complete issues as an eBook, whether as PDF, ePub, or any other possible present or future electronic format, and/or under a print-on-demand paper format.
 These alternative formats will be identical in content, will retain the same copyright as the single articles in the online edition, and will be considered equivalent for all purposes.

 Contributions must be preferably in English.
 Occasionally, the Editorial Board will also consider the reception of articles in other languages.
 Submitted manuscripts will first be checked for language.
 Manuscripts substandard on this respect will be returned without review.

 Submission of a manuscript implies that all co-authors have approved and agreed on the content of the submitted text, tables, graphic material, and any other supplementary materials provided.
 It is the responsibility of the corresponding author that all co-authors have the correct information on the submitted manuscript.
 All submissions must be accompanied by a cover letter or text clearly expressing the original, unpublished content of the manuscript, and that the manuscript has not been simultaneously submitted for consideration to another journal.

-The text must be submitted to email@example.com fs ‘.doc’ format (do not use ‘.docx’ format), using the surname of the corresponding author as filename.
+The text must be submitted to email@example.com in Word format, using the surname of the corresponding author as filename.

 Image files should be labelled accordingly to their content, placed together with the main article text file in a single folder labelled as above, and then compressed into a single ZIP file.
 Manuscripts with embedded images or multimedia files will be returned without processing.